alex1969/ai-prompt-governance/README.md

 ## Issue Templates

 To streamline collaboration and governance, this repo includes GitHub Issue Templates:
+- **[New Prompt Request](https://github.com/alex1969/ai-prompt-governance/issues/new?template=new-prompt-request.md)** – Propose new prompts with sample inputs, outputs, and use cases
 - **[Prompt Feedback Form](https://github.com/alex1969/ai-prompt-governance/blob/main/docs/prompt-feedback.md)** – Report issues, suggest improvements, or flag hallucination risks
-- **[New Prompt Request](https://github.com/alex1969/ai-prompt-governance/issues/new?template=new-prompt-request.md)** – Propose new prompts with sample inputs, outputs, and use cases

 These templates live in `.github/ISSUE_TEMPLATE/` and are automatically available when creating a new issue.

 ## How to Request a New Prompt

-To propose a new prompt for inclusion:

 1. Open an issue and Title it: [New Prompt Request](https://github.com/alex1969/ai-prompt-governance/issues/new?template=new-prompt-request.md)
 2. Include:
    - Prompt title and use case
    - Sample input and desired output format
    - Tags and domain (e.g., Legal, AML, Policy)
    - Any constraints or formatting needs
-3. Alternatively, copy the - [New Prompt Request Template](https://github.com/alex1969/ai-prompt-governance/blob/main/.github/ISSUE_TEMPLATE/new-prompt-request.md) then open [New Prompt Request](https://github.com/alex1969/ai-prompt-governance/issues/new?template=new-prompt-request.md) past in copied template, and fill in details as needed.
+3. Alternatively, copy the - [New Prompt Request Template](https://github.com/alex1969/ai-prompt-governance/blob/main/.github/ISSUE_TEMPLATE/new-prompt-request.md) then open [New Prompt Request](https://github.com/alex1969/ai-prompt-governance/issues/new?template=new-prompt-request.md) paste in the copied template, and fill in details as needed.

+## How to Submit Prompt Feedback
+1. Open an issue and Title it: [Prompt Feedback](https://github.com/alex1969/ai-prompt-governance/issues/new?template=prompt-feedback.md)
+2. Include:
+   - Prompt ID
+   - One-sentence feedback summary
+   - Input, output, and suggested fix
+   - Any additional notes.
+3. Alternatively, copy the - [Prompt Feedback](https://github.com/alex1969/ai-prompt-governance/blob/main/docs/prompt-feedback.md) then open [Prompt Feedback](https://github.com/alex1969/ai-prompt-governance/issues/new?template=prompt-feedback.md) past in the copied template, and fill in details as needed.

-Your request will be reviewed by the Prompt Engineer and Governance Lead.
+Your requests will be reviewed by the Prompt Engineer and Governance Lead.

 ## Governance